Shaaali/identity-apps/docs/guides/identity-providers/social-login/google.md

     - **Client ID**: client_id obtained from Google.
     - **Client Secret**: client_secret obtained from Google.
     <img :src="$withBase('/assets/img/guides/idp/google-idp/add-google-idp.png')" alt="Add Google IDP in Asgardeo">
-4. You can find more additional configurations once you created Google identity provider.
+4. You can find more additional configurations once you create Google identity provider.
     - **Scopes**: This is the list of scopes that are requested from Google.
 Asgardeo needs these scopes to get user information and sends this to application based on the attribute configurations in the application.
 Refer [Google documentation](https://developers.google.com/identity/protocols/oauth2/openid-connect#scope-param) on OpenID Connect scope param.

 ###  Enable Google login